 Washington views the loan cap rule differently than most other states.
-They have a nominal $700 loan amount and the state also says the loan amount can not exceed 30% of the gross income of the borrower.
+They have a nominal $700 loan amount and the state also says the loan amount can not exceed 30% of the borrower’s gross income.
 They’ll go by whichever is lower.
 They allow no rollovers and have a max loan tenure of 45 days.
 Finance charges are capped at 15% of the first $500 borrowed.

-There is currently no limit on the amount of money you can borrow in Wyoming from a direct lender.
+There is no limit on how much money you can borrow in Wyoming from a direct lender.
 They allow a max loan amount of up to one month with interest rates up to 20%.
-There is no limit on the number of loans outstanding and on rollovers.
+There is no limit on the number of loans outstanding and rollovers.